• About

 There have been comparisons made between Turkey’s economic policies and those of China, as both countries have pursued export-oriented growth strategies.
 However, it’s important to note that there are significant differences in the economic models of the two countries, and the causes of currency depreciation in Turkey are complex and multifaceted.

-It’s possible that the Turkish government may have hoped that a weaker lira would make Turkey a more affordable destination for foreign tourists, which could in turn boost the country’s tourism industry.
+It’s possible that the Turkish government may have hoped that a weaker lira would make Türkiye a more affordable destination for foreign tourists, which could in turn boost the country’s tourism industry.
 However, it’s important to note that currency depreciation alone is not enough to drive tourism growth, as other factors such as safety and security, infrastructure, and marketing also play important roles in attracting tourists.
-Luckily, Turkey is still doing great in the tourism department.
+Luckily, Türkiye is still doing great in the tourism department.
+Although, Istanbul fell from the position being the second most visited city in the world in 2024, to the 5th position in 2025.
+And 2026 might see more dropping!

 Moreover, the depreciation of the lira has made imports more expensive, which has contributed to inflation and made it more difficult for businesses to import raw materials and machinery.
 It has also made it more expensive for Turkish companies to pay back their foreign currency debt, which has contributed to financial strains in some sectors.